openoms/bitcoin-tutorials/electrs/README.md

 * try to run the commands manually one-by-one, spot which is causing the problem and copy the output
 * open an issue here with the details and I will be happy to help to solve it

-Bear in mind that this guide and the parts used are free-opensource projects, you use them at your own responsibility and there are no guarantees of any kind.
+Bear in mind that this guide and the parts used are free-opensource projects, use them at your own responsibility and there are no guarantees of any kind.